 6. Don’t forget to mulch!

-Mulching will help keep the weeds down and will also help keep the moisture in.
+Mulching keeps the weeds down and keeps the moisture in.
 Grass clippings, straw, and wood chips all make good mulch for your tomatoes.
 If you’d like to find sources of free mulch, this post will help.

 Related: 7 Methods of Natural Weed Control